saxenam06/Optimization-based-Tight-Maneuvering/README.md

-# Optimization based Tight Evasive Maneuvering for Moving Obstacle Collision avoidance and Lane Tracking using CASADI
+# Optimization based Tight Maneuvering for Moving Obstacle Collision avoidance and Lane Tracking using CASADI